Gobot1234/steam.py/docs/faq.rst

     @client.event
     async def on_message(message):
         if message.content.startswith('?trade'):
-            await message.send('Send me a trade and I will read the contents')
+            await message.send('Send me a trade and I will read the contents of it')

             # the check function must return a boolean.
             def check(trade: steam.TradeOffer) -> bool: